-Expanding the Role as a Form of Social Infrastructure
+Expanding Services as a Form of Social Infrastructure

 Seven & i Group works in collaboration with local governments to provide public services to support persons experiencing inconvenience in daily life by reductions in local government offices, banking services, and retail stores.